varigence/docs/bimlflex/reference-documentation/settings/UseBimlCatalog.md

 # Use BimlCatalog

-Determines whether BimlFlex uses the BimlCatalog database for logging, auditing and configuration variables.
+Determines if BimlFlex uses the BimlCatalog database for logging, auditing and configuration variables.
 Disabling this also disable all dependent functionality.

 Notes: